 There are two subspecies: Eastern Woodrat (N. f.
 Illinois) and Southern Appalachian Woodrat.
 The Southern Appalachian Woodrat is found in the state’s southeast, whilst the Eastern Woodrat is found in the state’s west.
-Are you looking to get rid of wood rats? then you don’t need to take any kind of stress because Preyon Pest Control is always available to help you; for more information call 708-232-7703.

 Description: